Cesar-Urteaga/1706_LATEX_TEMPLATE/README.md

 ##  LATEX template

 Sample files that illustrate the creation and use of classes, packages, and large documents in LATEX.
+Please see the example output: [https://github.com/Cesar-Urteaga/1706_LATEX_TEMPLATE/blob/master/_TEXTS/Main.pdf](https://github.com/Cesar-Urteaga/1706_LATEX_TEMPLATE/blob/master/_TEXTS/Main.pdf).

 ##  Organization of the files